 - Prepare all necessary documents as indicated by Articles 21-23 of the Manifesto degli Studi.

 Non-EU Citizens Residing Abroad

-- Must have presented a pre-enrolment application at the Italian Embassy or Consulate in their country of residence by [date to be announced];
+- Must have presented a pre-enrolment application at the Italian Embassy or Consulate in their country of residence by:

 - Register on the INFOSTUD System and provide: Personal details and citizenship (Select Extra-EU senza soggiorno (Non-EU citizen residing abroad) and Titolo straniero (non-Italian degree).
 After registering, you will receive a student number (matricola);